QwertyJack/kubernetes-recipe/README.md

 - 3 k8s nodes (2 master + 1 worker)
 - an apiserver endpoint in HA mode
 - a standalone glusterfs cluster(2 + 2) + heketi api server + glusterfs storageclass
+- or nfs server on the host + nfs-client-provisioner + nfs storageclass
 - an external LB for bare metal

 You may scale the cluster at your needs.